 My portfolio website is temporarily down but you can find me on LinkedIn.
 I'm also the editor of Level-Design.org - a database of useful publications for Level Designers, Environment Artists and people who are designing virtual scenery.

 I spend a lot of time reading Game-Artist, Mapcore and World of Level Design Forums.
-My biggest time-eater is COJModding.com - a community site for one of our games - Call of Juarez: Bound in Blood.
+My biggest time-eater is COJModding.com (website is no longer active) - a community site for one of our games - Call of Juarez: Bound in Blood.
 You can get ChromED Level Editor and tutorials from there and start mapping!